Artemisia (plant): Historical medicinal uses

+Artemisia absinthium (known as wormwood or absinth) was used as a speculative plague cure during the Black Death as an antipyretic and antipasmodic, along with being reported to aid in wound healing.

+Modern uses

 The aromatic leaves of some species are used for flavouring.
 Most species have an extremely bitter taste.
 A. dracunculus (tarragon) is widely used as a culinary herb, particularly important in French cuisine.